 Laurie is the President of the Earthquake Engineering Research Institute (EERI)—a multi-disciplinary technical society with over 3,000 members devoted to earthquake risk reduction worldwide, and she is also affiliated faculty with New York University’s Global Institute for Public Health Program on Population Impact, Recovery and Resilience.
-She is a member of the Steering Committee for the Geotechnical Extreme Event Reconnaissance (GEER) organization, on the Board of Directors of the Earthquakes and Megacities Initiative and the Science Board of the Global Earthquake Model (GEM), and the past chair of the federal advisory committee for the National Earthquake Hazards Reduction Program and a past Board member of SPUR - the San Francisco Bay Area's good governance and planning civic organization.
+She is a member of the Steering Committee for the Geotechnical Extreme Event Reconnaissance (GEER) organization, on the Board of Directors of the Earthquakes and Megacities Initiative and the Advisory Board of the Global Earthquake Model (GEM), and the past chair of the federal advisory committee for the National Earthquake Hazards Reduction Program.
 She was inducted into the College of Fellows of the American Institute of Certified Planners (FAICP) in 2018 and is a long-standing member of both the American Planning Association and EERI.

 Collaboration and Teaming